 No, there won’t be any redundancies on Day One of FENZ.

 NZFS/NRFA EMPLOYEES: New Zealand Fire Service (NZFS) and National Rural Fire Authority (NRFA) employees will become employees of Fire and Emergency New Zealand, and their existing employment terms and conditions will remain unchanged on 1 July.
-Letters of confirmation will be sent to all NZFS/NRFA employees towards the end of May.
+Letters of confirmation will be sent to all NZFS/NRFA employees from the end of May.

 VOLUNTEERS: Urban and rural volunteers will become Fire and Emergency New Zealand personnel on 1 July and will have a Volunteer Agreement towards the end of May.
-Volunteers will continue to maintain the same relationship they currently have with their brigade or rural fire force.
+Volunteers will continue to maintain the same relationship they currently have with their brigade or rural fire force

 Existing staff will continue to have existing employment rights and entitlements when they transfer to FENZ.
 This includes superannuation.